-Boeing will cut “more than 15 percent” of jobs in commercial jet division
+Boeing will cut more than 15% of jobs in commercial jet division, CEO Calhoun says

-Boeing said Wednesday it will slash “more than 15%” of jobs in its Seattle-based Commercial Airplanes division and some smaller units as it pares the total work force by 10% to cope with a sharp downturn in the aviation industry.
+Boeing said Wednesday it will slash “more than 15%” of jobs in its Seattle-based commercial airplanes division and some smaller units as it pares the total workforce by 10% to cope with a sharp downturn in the aviation industry.

 The company will also slow production of the jets it builds in Renton and Everett.

+Boeing has more than 70,000 employees in commercial and defense operations in Washington state, with about 36,000 in Everett and thousands more in Renton.

+Job cuts of 10 to 15%, if applied evenly, could mean a loss of 7,000 to 10,500 employees in that local work force.
+Boeing last week began offering voluntary layoff packages to its employees as a first step toward reducing the work force.

-As Boeing announced a first-quarter loss of $641 million and a 26% drop in revenue, CEO Dave Calhoun outline the planned production cuts.
+As Boeing announced a first-quarter loss of $641 million and a 26% drop in revenue, CEO Dave Calhoun outlined the planned production cuts.
+In a message to employees, he said the company has “done a tremendous job of increasing our production rates and services offerings in recent years.
+But the sharp reduction in demand for our products and services over the next several years simply won’t support the higher levels of output.”

-The 787 production rate will fall to 10 per month in 2020 and to 7 per month by 2022, “continuing to evaluate the rate after that.”
-A key question is how that production will be divided between Everett and North Charleston, South Carolina.
+The 787 production rate will fall to 10 per month in 2020 and to seven per month by 2022, “continuing to evaluate the rate after that,” he said.
+Boeing has been building 14 per month, seven each in Everett and in North Charleston, S.C., and in January said it would go down to 10 per month in late 2021.

+Now that timetable has been accelerated, and a key question is how production will be divided between the final assembly sites in South Carolina, where some fuselage sections are also built, and Everett.

 As for the Renton-built 737 MAX, which remains grounded, Calhoun said Boeing will resume production “at low rates in 2020, gradually increasing to 31 planes per month during 2021, with gradual increases to correspond to market demand.”